-13 JUNE 2019 (THURSDAY)

-in the morning

-TRAVEL BY CULTURE TRAIN FROM BERLIN TO WROCŁAW, RADIO LIVE SHOW

-!
-FOR REGISTERED PARTICIPANTS

-the time will be announced in mid-May.
-Please contact the organisers.
-The train will stop in Berlin-Lichtenberg, Berlin-Ostkreuz, Cottbus Hbf. and Wroclaw Główny

-12:00-13:00 LUNCH

-13:00

-OPENING OF THE CONFERENCE (GB, DE, PL)

-Markus Meckel Co-Chairman of the Board of the Foundation for Polish-German Cooperation Cezary Przybylski Marshall of Lower Silesia

-13:15-14:45

-"IS EUROPE FALLING APART?" - DEBATE WITH AUDIENCE PARTICIPATION (GB, DE, PL)

-urope stands at an unprecedented cross-roads.
-From the financial crisis to the influx of refugees in recent years, a string of ongoing, continent-wide crises have made voters and policymakers alike raise fundamental questions about the future of the Europe-an Union and of European solidarity.
+13 JUNE 2019 (THURSDAY) in the morning TRAVEL BY CULTURE TRAIN FROM BERLIN TO WROCŁAW, RADIO LIVE SHOW !
+FOR REGISTERED PARTICIPANTS The train will stop in Berlin-Lichtenberg (7:17, platform 22), Berlin-Ostkreuz (7:23, platform 13), Cottbus Hbf.
+(8:56, platform 1) and Wroclaw Główny Halo, tu mówi Ziemia Hallo!
+Hier Welle Erdball Hello!
+This is FM Earth A broadcast reenactment from the wild days of radio-experiments with Roswitha Schieb, Beata Kozak, Michael F. Stoerzer, Oliver Spatz and 4 volunteers from audience. n a combination of lecture and performance we will go back to one of the most daring media-experiments in the early twenties of the twentieth history.
+Spectators are welcome to become part of this historic piece between fiction, document, satyre and boundless entertainment.
+The Radio-Show will be broadcasted via FM-Headphones throughout the train.
+12:00-13:00 LUNCH 13:00 OPENING OF THE CONFERENCE (EN, DE, PL) Markus Meckel Co-Chairman of the Board of the Foundation for Polish-German Cooperation Cezary Przybylski Marshall of Lower Silesia 13:15-14:45 "IS EUROPE FALLING APART?" - DEBATE WITH AUDIENCE PARTICIPATION (EN, DE, PL) roads.
+From the financial crisis to the influx of refugees in recent years, a string of ongoing, continent-wide crises have made voters and policymakers alike raise fundamental questions about the future of the European Union and of European solidarity.
 What's more, the rise of nationalist and populist movements in countries across the continent has threatened the status quo when it comes to the role of the EU and its powers.
 Just weeks after the European Parliament elections, we will explore these challenges with elected officials from both Germany and Poland.
 What do the results of these elections, both in these two countries and across the EU, tell us about voters' attitudes toward Brussels and what they want from European institutions?
 How should the EU and its member states tackle some of its biggest problems, from regulating migration to ensuring economic development across the bloc?
 What do the increasing calls for a "Europe of nations" mean for the prospect of increasing European integration?
 And on a bigger-picture level, what do these questions mean about the future of the European project?
 The moderators will try to look at the EU from two perspectives - from that of a founding member of the EU, and of a former Eastern Bloc country that joined more recently.
 This year marks the 15th anniversary of Poland's accession to the EU, which is why it is worth considering how Europe has changed since the enlargement.
 What has the presence of the new countries brought from the point of view of Germany?
 What visions of Europe dominate in the East and in the West of Europe?
 Where do the differences come from and how do we overcome them?
 What challenges are the most difficult from the point of view of Germany and Poland?
 Participants:

-Thomas Kralinski State Secretary, Plenipotentiary of Brandenburg to the Federation Cezary Przybylski Marshall of Lower Silesia

-Barbara Richstein Stellvertretende Vorsitzende der CDU-Fraktion im Landtag Brandenburg, Sprecherin für Europa, Migration und Integration der CDU-Fraktion im Landtag Brandenburg (TBC) Oliver Schenk Minister of European Affairs and Head of the State Chancellery of the Free State of Saxony Konrad Szymański Secretary of State, Ministry of Foreign Affairs of the Republic of Poland (TBC) Moderation:
+Thomas Kralinski State Secretary, Plenipotentiary of Brandenburg to the Federation for Media and International Relations Cezary Przybylski Marshall of Lower Silesia Oliver Schenk Minister of European Affairs and Head of the State Chancellery of the Free State of Saxony Moderation: